Endless Love (song)

-"Endless Love" is a song written by Lionel Richie and originally recorded as a duet between Richie and pop icon singer/actress Diana Ross.
+"Endless Love" is a song written by Lionel Richie and originally recorded as a duet between Richie and singer/actress Diana Ross.
 In this ballad, the singers declare their "endless love" for one another.
-It was covered by Luther Vandross with fellow R&B singer Mariah Carey and also by country music singer Shania Twain.
-Richie's friend (and sometimes co-worker) Kenny Rogers has also recorded the song.
+It was covered by Luther Vandross with R&B-pop singer Mariah Carey, and also by country music singer Shania Twain.
 Billboard has named the original version as the greatest song duet of all time.